-With a gross domestic product of USD 1 300 billion , Mexico is the 15th biggest economy in the world.
-Likewise, a population over 130 million makes Mexico the largest Spanish speaking country in the world.
-This is a result of its geographically strategic position that provides a link between North and South America and its comprehensive trade policy with over 50 countries, which is more than any other nation in the world, Mexico leads the manufacturing development of the region along with the United States primarily thanks to to the new trade trend, nearshoring.
+With a gross domestic product of USD 1 300 billion and a population of more than 130 million, Mexico is the 15th largest economy in the world.
+It is also the largest Spanish speaking country in the world.
+Mexico benefits from a geographically strategic position that provides a link between North and South America.
+This is partly reflected by its comprehensive trade policy which covers over 50 nations – more than any other country in the world.
+In addition, Mexico is the region’s leading manufacturing nation after the United States and is leveraging new opportunities as the nearshoring trend accelerates.

 SWEDENS SECOND LARGEST EXPORT MARKET